pinztrek/takpak/README.md

 python 3.x.
 In fact, the libraries and code will give very non-intuitive "almost working" behavior sometimes under older pythons.
 Main development was on 3.8.

 ## Code Example
-See the sample programs
+See the sample programs:
 * sendcot.py - pushes a CoT to the server. (may need some updates)
 * circle.py- fly's a user in a circle around a point.
 Depends on an internal user DB for UID's
 * readcots.py- Connects to the server, and prints CoT's the server publishes.
 Currently not breaking them apart yet.
 * takmsg.py- Connects to a server, and initiates a message to a user.
-Depends on a table of UID's,      should be replaced with a real DB in user code of UID's
+Depends on a table of UID's, which would be replaced with a real DB in user code of UID's

 All of the sample code should have keyboard interupt handlers added, as should some of the library code.
 But it works for now.